-Fight with termites in our dormitory
+Fight with Termites in Our Dormitory

 1.

 Hello, everyone!
-Today, our group will show our project to you.
-The challenge of our project is trying to find out effective methods to destroy termites and take action to prevent termites growing in dormitory.
+Our project is trying to find out effective methods to destroy termites and take action to prevent termites growing in dormitory.
 How did we explore our challenge?
 We found a large number of termites in our dormitory.
 As we known, termites are a very dangerous insect.
-They can eat a variety of field crops, cash crops, trees, fruit trees and seedlings.
+They can eat a variety of field crops, cash crops, trees, fruit trees and seedings.
 And they can cause damage to homes, storage materials, buried plastic cables, etc. It is characterized by strong diffusion, large groups, rapid destruction, which can cause huge losses in the short term.
-So we have to find a solution to fight with these termites.
+So we have to find effective ways to fight with these termites.

 2.

 There are some photos which we shot when we found termites.
-In order to prevent termites multiplying and get rid of them as fast as possible, we took actions quickly.
+In order to prevent termites from multiplying and get rid of them as fast as possible, we took actions quickly.

-Phase One : Surf the Internet for suggested solutions and ask room 408 their experience.
+Phase One : Surf the Internet for suggested solutions and ask room 408 for their experience.

-We got some helpful solutions from them.
+We got some helpful strategies from them.

-Phase Two : Purchase mirex, repellent and wasp spray.
+Phase Two : Purchase Mirex, repellent and wasp spray.

 Then we should divide the powder into 3 or 4 parts and locate them on the path of ants.